Skip to the main content.

 “work arrangements that differ from regular/permanent, direct wage and salary employment.
 Contingent work and workers are primarily distinguished by having an explicitly defined or limited tenure…”

-The benefit to companies working with contingent workers is that it provides greater flexibility, can help with talent acquisition and it saves money.
-As Raynor explains, “it reduces the administrative burden for the company…there’s a lot of time and money involved in recruiting, hiring, onboarding, and then managing employees.”
+The benefit to companies working with contingent workers is that it provides greater flexibility, can help with talent acquisition, and saves money.
+Kayla Raynor, HR Lead at nTech Workforce explains, “it reduces the administrative burden for the company… there’s a lot of time and money involved in recruiting, hiring, onboarding, and then managing employees.”

-With contingent workers, companies can receive the benefits of good workers without having to carry the responsibilities of sourcing and maintaining the workforce.
-Perhaps most importantly, moving to a contingent workforce means more flexibility which Raynor says is “because a contingent workforce can be ramped up or down pretty quickly” making companies better able to adjust to external factors and to protect the job security of regular employees.
+With contingent workers, companies can receive the benefits of good workers without having to carry the responsibilities of building and managing winning teams.
+Perhaps most importantly, moving to a contingent workforce means more flexibility which Raynor says is “because a contingent workforce can be ramped up or down pretty quickly” making companies better able to adjust to external factors.

 • Con: The biggest downside to W-2 employees is that they can cost the most for employers, and employers do not have the flexibility to expand and shrink their workforce as needed, which can lead to excess spending during some periods and a lack of capacity in others.

-These employees take on the burden themselves for things like remitting their taxes and securing their own benefits.
+These workers take on the burden themselves for things like remitting their taxes and securing their benefits.

 • Pro: Working with 1099 hires can save on costs since the employer does not need to worry about submitting taxes or acquiring benefits for the worker.
 Typically, 1099 workers are specialists who are brought in for finite projects to cover extra capacity needs or provide project-specific assistance.